punyavashist/dotfiles/README.md

 ```

 ### Fzf
 [fzf](https://github.com/junegunn/fzf) is a command line tool that lets you fuzzy search on text.
-I use it very often now for fuzzy searching for files to open with neovim, or fuzzy searching through my commit messages and more.
+I use it often now for fuzzy searching for files to open with neovim, or fuzzy searching through my commit messages and more.

 Here are some of my favourite commands I use with it: